lifemapper/core/docs/admin_lm/installLifemapperSystem.rst

 Update existing code and script RPMs (without new roll)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
-Copy individual rpms to /export/rocks/install/contrib/6.2/x86_64/RPMS/
+Copy individual rpms to /export/rocks/install/contrib/7.0/x86_64/RPMS/
-   (or 7.0).
    This will only update RPMs that are part of the original roll.
    To add rpms that are not yet part of the rolls, put them into a directory
    shared from FE to nodes (/share/lm/).